Crivella/DFT_QE_beginner_tutorial/0_Si_bulk/1_alat/README.md

      ```
      ![Murnaghan and parabolic fits](Ref/murnagan_fit.png?raw=true "Murnaghan fits")
      In contrast to a simple parabolic fit, the Murnaghan EOS fits perfectly to the computed data.
-  6. ADVANCED: Use the scripts 'run_alat' and 'run_plots' in the 'Scripts' folder which will do all the above steps automatically.
+  6. ADVANCED: Use the scripts 'run_alat' and 'run_plots' in the 'Scripts' folder which will do steps 1-3 automatically.
      ```
      % ./Scripts/run_alat
      % ./Scripts/run_plots
      ```
+     Note that the file generated in this way is called 'Etot_vs_alat-script.dat'.
-     NB: Do not use the scripts for your own projects unless you understand well how they work.
+     NB: Do not use the scripts for your own projects unless you understand well how they work!
   7. ADVANCED: An alternative method to find the lattice parameters is to use the 'vc-relax' option within quantum-ESPRESSO.
 By reading the [INPUT_PW documentation](https://www.quantum-espresso.org/Doc/INPUT_PW.html), modify the 'si.scf.in' file for a vc-relax run, and compare the result you get for alat with the above methods.